 Teach skills and attitudes that encourage healthy, active lives.

 Teaching children to stretch, warm-up, and cool-down when exercising helps avoid injury.
 A child who learns basic movement skills, such as throwing and catching a ball, or jumping with both feet and landing safely, may be more confident in her ability to enjoy sports and games.
-Be aware of special needs or limitations, and plan to include all your students in movement activities.
+Be aware of disabilities, developmental delays, and limitations and plan movement activities that can include everyone.

 Teach fitness for children as an ongoing process.